Massapequa station: Platform rehabilitation project

 In Spring 2013 the LIRR began work on the Massapequa Station Platform Rehabilitation Project, to replace the station's aging platform structure, platform canopy, elevator, escalator, platform waiting room, and the pedestrian bridge over Broadway.
 The project was estimated to cost the MTA $20 million, and was completed in the Summer of 2015.

 Pocket track

 Massapequa Pocket Track (foreground), seen from eastbound train.
 Note incomplete installation of the third rail.

-The LIRR is installing a pocket track east of the Massapequa station.
-The pocket track, which will be used for turning trains that begin or end their trips at Massapequa Station, would be installed east of the station, in the middle of the two Babylon Branch tracks that are platform-width apart at this point.
+The LIRR installed a pocket track east of the Massapequa station.
+The pocket track, which is used for turning trains that begin or end their trips at Massapequa Station, was installed east of the station, in the middle of the two Babylon Branch tracks that are platform-width apart at this point.

-The pocket track would be 1,700 ft long, enough to fit a full 12-car train.
-The project is expected to cost $19.6 million.
+The pocket track is 1,700 ft long, enough to fit a full 12-car train.
+The project cost $19.6 million.
 Construction of the pocket track began in 2014.
-As of September 2015, a signal gantry frame was erected at the East end of the newly completed platform, and the tracks and ties for the pocket track along with switches had been installed in the ballast.
-The project was originally projected to be completed by November 2015, though was delayed until April 2019; it would eventually be completed in 2021.
+The project was originally projected to be completed by November 2015, though was delayed until April 2019; it was eventually completed in 2021.